cfarison/data-science-work/challenges/c04-gapminder-assignment.md

   - Question: Did Kuwait’s GDP per capita drop so much because its population changed a lot?
-  - After multiplying GDP by population to show the total GDP, there is still a sharp drop in GDP around 1972.
+  - After multiplying GDP by population to show the total GDP, there is still a sharp drop in GDP around 1972, matching the spike and sharp drop in GDP per capita.
   - I found an article that said “The main shocks that have affected the Kuwaiti economy since 1970 have been due to developments in the international oil markets (the oil shock of 1973/74, see Mohaddes